anatawa12/AvatarOptimizer/.docs/content/docs/developers/component-api/index.md

 It's unsupported to configure component that is already added to the GameObject.
 This is because some future functionality might be incompatible with the existing component configuration.

-In fact, the Remove Mesh in Box invert option added in 1.8.0 changes the meaning of box, therefore it's incompatible with tools intended only for 1.7 and earlier.

 ## Getting Started

 To use Component API, you have to reference `com.anatawa12.avatar-optimizer.runtime` assembly in your assembly definition file.